bgamari/ghc-wiki-import/template-haskell/reify.md

   r <- newIORef (Nothing :: Maybe LocalTypeEnv)
   ```

-  Perhaps the annotation could be implemented by extending the `Tickish` datatype with a new data constructor.
+  Perhaps the annotation could be implemented by extending the `Tickish` datatype with a new data constructor. **RAE:** I think `Tickish` is the wrong way to go here, as that's all about performance measurements.
+Instead, given that `addGroupFinalizer` is always done from a splice, it seems you can put what you need into `HsSplice`. **End RAE**
 - When the type checker finds the annotation it writes to it the local typing environment:

   ```wiki